AliHezarpisheh/dev-kit/README.md

 ## Usage

 Feel free to leverage the resources within this repository for your projects.
 Clone or fork this repository and customize it to suit your specific requirements.
-Whether you're setting up a new project or enhancing an existing one, PythonDevKit offers a foundation to accelerate your development efforts.
+Whether you're setting up a new project or enhancing an existing one, FastAPI kit offers a foundation to accelerate your development efforts.

 ## Contributing

-While PythonDevKit is primarily for personal use, contributions are welcome!
+While FastAPI kit is primarily for personal use, contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
 Please ensure that your contributions align with the purpose and scope of this repository.

 ## License